nicolas-angarita/churn_classification_project/README.md

 # Project Goals

-My goal is to identify key drivers of churn.
-To see which customers are at risk of churning, and make recommendations for changes, so that we can reduce the monthly churn rate and at the same time increase customer retention.
+ - Identify key drivers of churn.
+ - Predict which customers are at risk of churning

 # Project Description